Skip to main content

 export var main = Text("My First Instrument")

-Don't worry if you don't yet understand what import
+Don't worry if you don't yet understand what import or export var main mean, both will be covered in the following sections.

 Variables & Values

-to make a variable.
+Use var to make a variable.
 A variable must always be initialized and can be reassigned.

 var my_variable = 42